 Our akonga are encouraged to extend their imaginations through opportunities to create interesting and successful performance work, whist forming long-lasting relationships with their Academy peers and the teaching staff.

 Classical Academy students develop ensemble skills with guided rehearsal and performance as part of a chamber group.
 They deepen their understanding of classical music styles relevant to their chosen instrumnent through the study of music relevant to their instrument.

 HOW TO APPLY

 Entry to the Performing Arts Academy is by audition.
-Students interested in joining the following year's programme should complete an application form with their enrolment application in July/August.
+Students interested in joining the following year's programme should fill out the online form below when they submit their enrolment application.